Jbrocket/Breath/README.md

 # Purpose
-This repository is made for creating a LAN multiplayer game for a distributed systems project
+This repository was made to hold a LAN multiplayer game

 # Dependencies
 Look at requirements.txt for dependencies to download before running.
 The server itself only uses